coreytcallaghan/LAND-D-19-00128R1/README.md

 Due to the size of the files, this repository is only for a portion of the overall analysis.
 It mirrors a local repository on my machine, for a portion of clustering community bird data in collaboration with @mitchest

+There are three main analyses in this project:

+**ANALYSIS 1:** Investigating pattern of exotic and native species response to urbanization

 # Workflow of the overall project